Azure/azure-support-scripts/VMRecovery/ResourceManager/README.md

 # Supported VM Types

-This version of the VM recovery script is for use with Azure VMs created using the Resource Manager deployment model.
-It supports both Linx and Windows VMs.
-It supports both managed and unmanaged disk VMs.
+This version of the VM recovery script is for use with Azure VMs created using the Azure Resource Manager (ARM) deployment model.
+It supports both Linux and Windows VMs using either managed or unmanaged disks.
 For VMs created using the Classic deployment model, use the version located under \Classic instead of \ResourceManager.

 ## When would you use the script?

-If VM in Azure does not boot.
-Typically in this scenario VM screenshot from [boot diagnostics](https://azure.microsoft.com/en-us/blog/boot-diagnostics-for-virtual-machines-v2/) does not show login screen but a boot issue.
+The VM recovery script is most applicable when a VM is not booting, as seen on the VM screenshot in [boot diagnostics](https://azure.microsoft.com/en-us/blog/boot-diagnostics-for-virtual-machines-v2/) in the Azure portal.

 ## Usage
-### PowerShell - Cloud Shell
+### Cloud Shell PowerShell
 1. Launch PowerShell in Azure Cloud Shell

    <a href="https://shell.azure.com/powershell" target="_blank"><img border="0" alt="Launch Cloud Shell" src="https://shell.azure.com/images/launchcloudshell@2x.png"></a>